2009 Algeria v Egypt football matches: Subsequent events

 FIFA opened disciplinary proceedings against the Egyptian FA for its handling of the Algerian team's security in Cairo.
-On 23 November FIFA announced that its Executive Committee would hold an extraordinary general meeting on 2 December in Cape Town, where members were already due to meet to discuss the seedings for the World Cup, to discuss recent controversies.
+On 23 November FIFA announced that its executive committee would hold an extraordinary general meeting on 2 December in Cape Town, where members were already due to meet to discuss the seedings for the World Cup, to discuss recent controversies.
 The Egypt–Algeria match was expected to figure, along with the dispute over France's handball goal against Ireland, and the investigation into a major match-fixing scam.
 FIFA's disciplinary committee was asked to launch an investigation; it was expected that the Algerian member of the committee would be recused.
 A report was expected by February 2010; Algeria's place at the World Cup finals was not in jeopardy.

-On 25 November 2009, Egyptian intellectuals signed a statement condemning the media hype and political manipulation of the dispute.
-Bouthaina Shaaban, an advisor to Syrian President Bashar Al-Assad, condemned the dispute as distracting Arabs from the Israeli–Palestinian conflict.
+On 20 November 2009, the Egyptian Football Association withdrew its membership from the Union of North African Football (UNAF), which also includes Algeria as a member.
+A few days later, on 25 November, Egyptian intellectuals signed a statement condemning the media hype and political manipulation of the dispute.
+Bouthaina Shaaban, an advisor to Syrian President Bashar al-Assad, condemned the dispute as distracting Arabs from the Israeli–Palestinian conflict.

 There were reports that Libya's Muammar Gaddafi and Israel had each offered to mediate in the dispute.
 On 26 November, Reuters reported that a Sudanese mediation plan was nearing agreement.

 On 1 December, al-Ahram reported that a village in the New Valley Governorate had applied to change its name from al-Jaza'ir ("Algeria") to Mubarak al-misriyin ("Mubarak for Egyptians").

 A joint venture oil company announced on 6 December was seen as heralding a recovery in relations between the two countries.
 It was reported that Egypt would not return its ambassador to Algiers unless compensation was paid for damage to Egyptian property in Algeria. al-Ahram reported on 10 December that inflammatory media reports in both countries had been ended by order of the respective Presidents, following mediation by Gaddafi and al-Bashir.